Carrot Cake with Lemon Cream Cheese Frosting

 - toasted pecans (optional) coarsely chopped

-- Baking Note: Please take note of the preparation methods for the crushed pineapple and grated carrot listed in the ingredient list above before moving forward with preparing the recipe.
+- Baking Note: Please take note of the preparation methods for the crushed pineapple and grated carrot listed in the ingredient list above and note section below before moving forward with this recipe.

-- Prepare the cake: Preheat your oven to 350 Fahrenheit (180C) with a rack in the center position.
+- Prepare the cake: Preheat your oven to 350°F (180°C) with a rack in the center position.
 Grease two 8-inch (20cm) cake pans with baking spray, line with a parchment paper round, and set aside.

 - In a medium mixing bowl, whisk together the unbleached all-purpose flour, baking soda, ground cinnamon, ground ginger, and salt.
 Set aside.

 - In a large mixing bowl, combine the sugar and lemon zest.
 Using your fingertips, rub the lemon zest into the sugar until it is moist and fragrant.
-Add the eggs, avocado oil, pineapple, and vanilla extract, and whisk together until smooth and thick.
+Add the eggs, avocado (or vegetable) oil, pineapple, and vanilla extract, and whisk together until smooth and thick.

 - Add the dry flour mixture to the wet ingredients in two additions, and combine with a whisk until the flour has just absorbed and no dry bits are visible.
 Fold in the grated carrot and unsweetened shredded coconut with a spatula, being careful to avoid over mixing.